viamrobotics/docs/content/en/docs/components/input-controller.md

 The Input interface is defined in input/input.go and you should view that file for details on specific methods and their uses.

 ### Overview/Concepts
-#### Controller interface
+#### Controller Interface
 Input devices provide a Controller interface with three methods:
-1. GetControls() provides a list of input Controls that this Controller provides
+1. Controls() provides a list of input Controls that this Controller provides.
-1. GetEvents() returns a map of the most recent input event for each Control.
+1. Events() returns a map of the most recent input event for each Control.
 This is the current state of the controller and can be polled for simple uses.
 1. RegisterControlCallback() accepts a callback function that will be executed whenever one of the events selected occurs for the given control.
 This is the preferred method for real-time control.
 Note that you can only ever have one action registered, and a new call to register one for the same action will simply replace the previous callback with a new one.
 You can also pass a "nil" function which will effectively "deregister" a callback as well.

 #### Events

-Events are passed to any callback functions registered, and are returned by GetEvents.
+Events are passed to any callback functions registered, and are returned by `Events()`.
 They represent a singular event from the input device, and have four fields:
 1. Time
 1. Event (This is an input.EventType)
 1. Control (This is an input.Control, and represents the axis/button/etc. involved.)